Congratulations – The Big Day Has Arrived!

 Colic is a normal, yet difficult, behavior exhibited by some babies during the first months of life.
 The typical story for a baby with colic is that the baby becomes very fussy (crying, difficult to console) around the early-evening to evening hours.
 Some babies may cry for several hours straight.
 As a parent, this can not only be upsetting, but it can also be frustrating.
 For the tired parent, it might feel as if the baby is pushing you to the end of your rope.
 The best thing that you can do at this point, is to give yourself a 10 minute time out.
 Put your baby down in the crib on his/her back for 10 minutes.
 It is okay if the baby continues to cry.
 After safely putting the baby in the crib, remove yourself from the room and take 10 minutes to do some deep breathing or stretching.
 Once you feel more in control of your emotions and frustrations, go back and retrieve your baby.
 It is safer for parents to take a break when they are at the end of their rope than it is for parents to stick it out when they feel as if they are at their breaking point.

 How do you know when your baby is ill?
 Although this may seem like a daunting task, your baby communicates on many levels (none of which include speech).
 First things first, a rectal thermometer is your most accurate assessment of their core (inside) body temperature.
 Rectal thermometers are safe, non-painful, and easy to use.
 Put a little Vaseline on the end of the thermometer, rest it on the opening to the baby’s anus, and then gently slide it in about the length of your fingernail (or up to the line provided for you on the thermometer).
 Although the old mercury thermometer at Grandma/Grandpa’s house may seem tempting, please make sure that the thermometer is an updated digital version.
 Ear thermometers, forehead tapes, and anything else is not very accurate until the baby gets a little bit bigger.
-If the temperature reads 100.5 F or above, this is fever.
+If the temperature reads 100.4 F or above, this is fever.
 You want to call the office ASAP during the day, or you want to bring your baby to the nearest Emergency Department overnight.
-During the first 1-3 months, babies have very few (if any immunizations), and we would want to appropriately treat infections before they became serious.
+During the first 1-3 months, babies have very few immunizations, and we would want to appropriately treat infections before they become serious.
 Certain infections that would hardly cause a little sniffle to a child or an adult can actually be life threatening to a baby.

 That being said, you don’t have to monitor your baby’s temperature every day.
 Try to think of your baby’s behavior as being on a spectrum.
 At one end of the spectrum your baby is so so sleepy that he/she won’t really wake up and won’t eat.
 At the other end of the spectrum, your baby is so fussy and irritable you can’t console them.
 If your baby falls into one of these categories, go ahead and obtain a rectal temperature.
 You may also take a temperature if the baby feels warm to touch.